San Diego Juvenile Detention Sexual Abuse Lawsuits

 At Injury Lawyer Team, we represent survivors with care and determination, helping them pursue compensation and justice through civil claims.

-Our law firm can help you take legal action against residential treatment and juvenile detention facilities such as:
+Our law firm can help you take legal action against residential treatment and juvenile detention facilities, such as:

 - East Mesa Juvenile Detention Facility (EMJDF)